evgenyneu/Glyptodon/README.md

 }
 ```

 Notice that you have full control over the placement of this message overlay by specifying the view where you want to show it.
+This view can be a root view of your view controller or can be any other UIView object.

 ## Setup